apple/coremltools/docs-guides/source/opt-conversion.md

 ### Convert PyTorch models with quantized weights and activations

-If you use PyTorch's built-in quantization tool, the produced compressed models store quantized weights or activations using `qint` or `quint` data types, and additional quantization ops are used.
+If you use PyTorch’s built-in quantization tool, the produced compressed models store quantized weights or activations using `qint` or `quint` data types, and additional quantization ops are used.
 This is picked up automatically by the conversion process, which then automatically uses linear quantized storage format to store weights.